Hwa Chong Institution: Co-curricular activities

 HCI offers a wide variety of extra-curricular activities called co-curricular activities (CCAs) by the Ministry of Education, and this is in part due to the school's large student population and size.
+It offers more than 30 CCAs.

 Sports

-There are a number of sports CCAs offered in HCI, ranging from soccer to ten-pin bowling, and from wushu to touch rugby.
-The fencing, canoeing, gymnastics, judo, shooting, table tennis, and track and field teams garner nationwide achievements almost every year.
-HCI has won track and field championships in most divisions.
-The HCI track & field team used to hold and currently holds a few national records, particularly in pole vault.
-Other sports which have achieved significant results over the years include the basketball, canoeing, taekwondo, volleyball, water polo and wushu teams.
-For example, in 2010, the volleyball team won the championships in both A divisions (Boys and Girls).
-Nine HCI students were selected to represent Singapore in the 2010 Summer Youth Olympics, two of them from the championship-winning basketball team.
+Hwa Chong Institution offers a variety of sports Co-Curricular Activities (CCAs), including soccer, ten-pin bowling, wushu, and touch rugby.
+The school's fencing, canoeing, gymnastics, judo, shooting, table tennis, and track and field teams have consistently participated in national competitions.
+The track and field team has held national records in pole vault and has won championships in several divisions.
+Other teams, including basketball, taekwondo, volleyball, water polo, and wushu, have also participated in various competitions, with notable achievements.
+For example, in 2010, the volleyball team won the championship in both the Boys' and Girls' A divisions.
+Nine students from Hwa Chong Institution were selected to represent Singapore in the 2010 Summer Youth Olympics, two of whom were from the championship-winning basketball team.